Norman-Potts/Word-Array-List-Example/README.md

 All commas, periods, exclamation points, question marks, and quotes are ignored.
 Print an output that answers the following.

-1. Total # of different words
+1. Total # of different words.
-2. Total # of words
+2. Total # of words.
 3. The list of the 10 most frequent words and counts
 4. The list of words that occur exactly 13 times in the file.
 5. The # of different words that contain more than one 's'.